RogueRope/SurvivalGuide/faq/filming-and-photography.md

 ## Do not post pictures of the campsite!

 The campsite offers us privacy, so we should respect theirs.
 This means you are extra careful when it comes to publishing pictures where the campsite is recognizable.
 A tree isn't recognizable, the building, signs and interior are.

-Take this into account when taking a picture, but mostly posting online.
+Take this into account when taking a picture, but particularly when posting online.
 Feel free to take pics of the site for personal use.

 If we spot a picture that shows clearly where the event took place we will spank your bottom and ask you to edit it or take it down.
 This **includes** Fetlife.

-## DRONES.
-Can I fly my drone at Rope Camp?
+## Can I fly my drone at Rope Camp?

 Yes, but respect relevant laws and be cool.